 - little or no interest in doing homework

 - low confidence or self-esteem – your child might say she’s dumb or stupid

 - no desire to go to school, or refusal to go

 - a drop in grades or academic performance.

-.
-Try to get your child talking about how he’s feeling and see whether you can work out some strategies together.
+Try to get your child talking about how he’s feeling, let him know that his feelings of worry and discomfort are normal, and see whether you can work out some strategies together.
 Also consider speaking with your child’s teacher, guidance counsellor or GP.
-And you can find more information in our articles on problems at school

 Transitions for children with special needs